-This bill would require, on or before January 1, 2023, the department to update the guidance document to include suggestions for creating an ember-resistant zone within 5 feet of a structure, as provided.
+This bill would require, instead require the State Board of Forestry and Fire Protection, in consultation with the department, to develop, periodically update, and post on its internet website the guidance document.
+The bill would require, on or before January 1, 2023, the department state board, in consultation with the department, to update the guidance document to include suggestions for creating an ember-resistant zone within 5 feet of a structure, as provided.